-The Department of Agriculture’s annual National Science Exchange conference is hosted by the department’s Agricultural Chief Scientist.
+The Department of Agriculture, Water and the Environment’s annual National Science Exchange conference is hosted by the department’s Agricultural Chief Scientist.

-The conference helps to build and maintain our science capability through sharing and exchanging knowledge and innovation, networking, and enhancing collaboration between departmental scientists and its stakeholders.
+The conference helped to build and maintain our science capability through sharing and exchanging knowledge and innovation, networking, and enhancing collaboration between departmental scientists and its stakeholders.

 Conference themes vary from year to year with a common thread of innovation, collaboration and partnership in science.

 2020 – Webinars held during National Science Week

 The 2020 conference scheduled in May was cancelled due to the COVID pandemic, but a selection of speakers from NSW DPI, CSIRO, universities, and the department were able to present webinars on each day during National Science Week.
 Topics ranged widely from mobile applications for pest identification, to the pathways to adoption of new science knowledge, to the role of innovation and adoption in climate change.

 2019 – Innovation through collaboration

 The theme of 2019 conference was Innovation through collaboration, reflected our department’s vision for a collaborative approach to science to enable innovation in agriculture.
 The conference was an important platform for sharing research, exploring innovative ideas and building collaborative relationships across the department and with our external stakeholders including research organisations and other government departments.

 The theme, innovation in communicating our science, reflected the department’s vision for an innovative and collaborative approach to science communication across four themes: